faffa81/DDN-Manager/README.md

-# DDNet-Manager
+# DDN-Manager

-Allows quick access to ddnet
+Allows quick installation to ddnet and other games being added later